Until recently, it has been somewhat easy for young people to put off investing. For example:

 - Invest appropriately.
 For your long-term dollars, those whose job it is to grow until you retire, you may want to stick completely with stocks.
 A 100% stock allocation isn't crazy if your investing time frame is very long.
 For those funds you'll want to tap within a few years for schooling or a home down payment, invest more conservatively.
 (Learn more in our Savings Center.)

 - Invest automatically.
 You can often have money regularly and automatically transferred from your bank account to your investment accounts.
 This can be a great way to keep your investing on track without having to remember to send in checks.

 - Don't think that you have to become a total investing geek, giving up your social life to study annual reports.
-A simple index fund, such as an S&P 500-based one, can perform well for you over many years.
+A simple index fund can perform well for you over many years.
 And if you take time to identify and invest in some top-notch mutual funds, they may deliver even higher returns while requiring little effort on your part.

 So no more excuses, young investors.
 Get out there and invest!